yuvirajawat/BasketBall-score-counter/README.md

 # BasketBall-score-counter
-Developed an android app that enables user to count basketball match score and reset it for the next match .
+Developed an android app that enables user to count basketball match score and reset it for the next match.

+Tech Used:
-Tech: Java, XML,  Android UI design principles,functional programming, VIewGroups.
+Java, XML,  Android UI design principles,functional programming, VIewGroups.

 1. Min SDK Version API 21
 2. Target SDK 31